We're back for a full riding season!

 Who helped form the concept?

 The pilot project was developed by the community.
 The initial concept was developed out of one-on-one interviews at events like Wheel Connect and the Summer Handcycle Series.
-However, the broader concept has been developed by input from the online Community Survey and the Adaptive Bicycle Work Group, which is composed of community members with disabilities and nonprofit and agency staff working on disability issues.
+However, the broader concept was developed by input from the online Community Survey and the Adaptive Bicycle Work Group, which is composed of community members with disabilities and nonprofit and agency staff working on disability issues.

 What is the budget for Adaptive BIKETOWN?

-The total budget for the entire pilot project phase, including purchasing the bicycles is $40,000.
+The total budget for the entire pilot project phase (two years), including purchasing the bicycles was $50,000.

 Who is paying for Adaptive BIKETOWN?

-The pilot project is paid for by $30,000 of PBOT’s General Transportation Revenue funds.
-Nike donated $10,000 to help raise awareness of the program.
+The pilot project was funded by $30,000 of PBOT’s General Transportation Revenue funds.
+Nike donated $10,000 (for two consecutive years - 2017 and 2018) to help raise awareness of the program and procure a new electric-assist tricycle.

 How does the program work?

 What are adaptive bicycles?

 Bicycles that are made to accommodate people with various abilities and disabilities.
-Adaptive BIKETOWN has 10 bicycles, including handcycles, foot powered trikes, and tandem bicycles.
+Adaptive BIKETOWN has 15 bicycles, including handcycles, foot powered trikes, e-assist trikes, and tandem bicycles.

 Rental Process Details

 How do you rent a bicycle?

 Below is the general rental process for Adaptive BIKETOWN:

 Step 1: Make a Reservation online at www.adaptivebiketown.com